pacs.008.001.08 XSD schema and business logic

 </Dbtr>

-- IBAN: The International Bank Account Number is the standard identifier for cross-border payments and domestic payments in SEPA countries
+- IBAN – standard identifier for cross-border and SEPA domestic payments

-- Other: For non-IBAN accounts, the proprietary identification must be used, optionally qualified by a scheme name (e.g., BBAN) and/or an issue
+- Other – proprietary identification for non-IBAN accounts, optionally qualified by a scheme name (e.g. BBAN) or issuer

 <CdtTrfTxInf>